Deep biosphere: Sediments

 Passive margins (continental shelves and slopes) are under relatively shallow water.
-Upwelling brings nutrient-rich water to the surface, stimulating abundant growth of phytoplankton, which then settles to the bottom (a phenomenon known as the biological pump).
+Upwelling brings nutrient-rich water to the surface, stimulating abundant growth of phytoplankton, which then settle to the bottom (a phenomenon known as the biological pump).
 Thus, there is a lot of organic material in the sediments, and all the oxygen is used up in its consumption.
 They have very stable temperature and pressure profiles.
 The population of microbes is orders of magnitude greater than in the abyssal plains.
-It includes strict anaerobes including members of the Chloroflexi phylum, "Ca. Atribacteria", sulfate-reducing bacteria, and fermenters, methanogens and methanotrophs in the Archaea.
+It includes strict anaerobes including members of the Chloroflexi phylum, "Ca. Atribacteria", sulfate-reducing bacteria, and fermenters, methanogens and methanotrophs in Archaea.
 Fungi are less diverse than in abyssal plains, mainly including Ascomycota and yeasts.
 Viruses in the Inoviridae, Siphoviridae, and Lipothrixviridae families have been identified.

 Rocks

 Ocean crust forms at mid-ocean ridges and is removed by subduction.
 The top half kilometer or so is a series of basaltic flows, and only this layer has enough porosity and permeability to allow fluid flow.
 Less suitable for life are the layers of sheeted dikes and gabbros underneath.

 Mid-ocean ridges are a hot, rapidly changing environment with a steep vertical temperature gradient, so life can only exist in the top few meters.
 High-temperature interactions between water and rock reduce sulfates, producing abundant sulfides that serve as energy sources; they also strip the rock of metals that can be sources of energy or toxic.
 Along with degassing from magma, water interactions also produce a lot of methane and hydrogen.
-No drilling has yet been accomplished, so information on microbes comes from samples of hydrothermal fluids coming out of vents.
+No drilling has yet been accomplished here, so information on microbes comes from samples of hydrothermal fluids coming out of vents.